 Hello!
 Please would you introduce yourself?

-Hi, my name is Stuart Macauley-Lane, I am a Financial Consultant at Legal And General, but I was a Lead Handler when I started my qualification.
+My name is Stuart Macaulay-Lane I’m a Financial Consultant at Legal And General, but I was a Lead Handler when I started my qualification.
 I’ve taken a step up into my new role.

 Previously, I would handle incoming calls from customers and arrange appointments for them to discuss their life insurance, income protection and that sort of thing.
 Now, that’s my job!
 I talk to our customers about their personal circumstances and their needs.
 It is sensitive and GDPR is involved in everything I do on a day-to-day basis.